oskarth/praxis/README.md

 *November 25, 2015.
 Josephus again, got something working ish ~1h, but not best solution.
 Re-visit soon.*

 *November 26-27, 2015.
 Sudoku solver. ~1h copywork-style using Joy Of Clojure.
 Requires more studying.*

+## Unix V7

+Praxis here?
+Using Anki and slow deck.

+Do one praxis thing and put in slow deck.